-When I tell people I’m a Somatic Sexologist, their first question is always, “How did you get into that??”
+When I tell people I’m a Lesbian Sexologist, their first question is always, “How did you get into that??”
 Followed by, “So what does that actually mean?”

 So, how did I get into talking about sex on the internet?!
 Funny story…